 Ian Rush won three FA Cups in his career and scored in all three finals.
 The first two were the dream for any Liverpool player.
 Liverpool beat Everton in the 1986 and 1989 FA Cup finals – Rush scored a decisive brace in each match.

 His fifth, and final, FA Cup final goal came in the 1992 clash with Sunderland, which Liverpool won 2-0.

 The Welshman holds an incredible list of records.
 He’s the highest scorer in Liverpool’s history, and the joint-highest goal scorer in League Cup history and he’s scored more goals in Merseyside derbies than anyone.
-You don't need expert tipsters betting picks to tell you that Rush is an all-time great.
+You don't need betting expert betting tips to tell you that Rush is an all-time great.